 This is a selection of books to help you to plan your next trip or to enjoy on the plane

 We had an amazing trip with our backpacks down the Mayan Riviera and around the Yucatan peninsula.
 Without doubt, this part of Mexico offers amazing historical experiences and the beaches are first-class.
 Just as we hoped, it is possible to travel far and spend relatively little by using local transport and staying in a range of reasonably priced hotels by doing a little research in advance.
 If you’ve never travelled by backpacking before, we hope you will follow in our footsteps.
-Check out some of our favourite backpacking gear here and share where you go by commenting below.
-More about us
+Check out some of our favourite backpacking gear and share where you go by commenting below.
+Click here to learn more about us and our travel philosophy.

 Carpe diem, Sarah and Olivier x